SyncfusionExamples/web-how-to-bind-Elasticsearch-database-to-pivot-table/React/README.md

 * Clone the [`How-to-bind-Elasticsearch-database-to-pivot-table`](https://github.com/SyncfusionExamples/how-to-bind-Elasticsearch-database-to-pivot-table) repository (or)

-* Open the command prompt and run the below command.
+* Open the command prompt and run the command below,

 ```sh
 git clone https://github.com/SyncfusionExamples/how-to-bind-Elasticsearch-database-to-pivot-table.git
 ```

-* Once done with downloading, Then navigate to the path where it has been stored in your system
+* Once done with downloading, Then navigate to the path where it has been stored in your system.

 Now follows the steps one after the other:

-* Run the **PivotController** (Server-side) Core Api application.
+* Run the **PivotController** Core Api (Server-side) application.
-* Navigate to client side sample for React.
+* Navigate to Syncfusion Pivot Table sample for React.
-* In the react pivot-table sample, Run the below command to install the node_modules,
+* In the react pivot-table (client-side) sample, Run the below command to install the NPM packages,
 ```sh
 npm install
 ```